NatVincent7/Data-Analysis-Project/Superstore  Sales Dashboard/README.md

 # Superstore Sales Analysis and Dashboard
 ## Project Overview

-This project uses real sales data from a retail superstore (from Kaggle) to answer a simple but important business question: ** By cleaning the data, exploring key sales drivers, and sales trend, the project turns raw numbers into insights that support better decision-making.
+This project focuses on analyzing sales data from a retail superstore to uncover key drivers of performance.
+By combining data cleaning, exploratory data analysis (EDA), shipping performance analysis, and regional sales analysis, this project aims to provide actionable business insights that can be used for strategic decision-making in inventory management, logistics, and regional marketing.

-## Business Story

-Imagine a retail superstore manager who is unsure about which products to stock more of, when to run promotions, or how seasonal changes affect sales.
-By analyzing the sales data, we uncovered several insights:

-- **Key Products & Categories:**
-  Identified top-selling products and high-performing categories that drive most revenue.

-These insights can help the business optimize inventory, plan targeted promotions, and ultimately increase profit.

 ## Key Features
 - **Exploratory Data Analysis (EDA):**
-  Investigated the data to find top-selling products, sales trends by category, and seasonal patterns.
+  Identify top-selling products, sales by category, and overall sales trends.

-- **Data Cleaning:**
+- **Data Cleaning & Transformation:**
-  Handled missing values, properly formatted date columns, and derived new features (like month and quarter).
+  Handle missing values, convert date columns to datetime, and derive new metrics such as shipping delay.

+- **Shipping Performance & Efficiency:**
+  Calculate and visualize shipping delays to assess logistics efficiency.

+- **Regional & Geographic Sales Analysis:**
+  Group and visualize sales by Region and State to identify high- and low-performing areas.

+- **Dashboard & Reporting:**
+Create interactive dashboards with tools like Tableau to communicate insights.

-## Tools and Technologies
+## Tools and Technologies Used

-- **Python & Pandas:** For data cleaning and analysis.
+- **Python** for data manipulation and analysis.
+- **Pandas** for data wrangling.
-- **Matplotlib & Seaborn:** To create initial visualizations.
+- **Matplotlib & Seaborn** for data visualization.
-- **SQLite:** For storing the cleaned data and running SQL queries if needed.
+- **SQLite** (optional) for data storage.
+- **Tableau** for interactive dashboards (future work).

+## Dataset
+The dataset used is **"Superstore Sales.csv"**, which contains the following columns:
+- **Order Date:** Date when the order was placed.
+- **Ship Date:** Date when the order was shipped.
+- **Product Name:** Name of the product sold.
+- **Sales:** Revenue generated from the sale.
+- **Category:** Product category.
+- **Postal Code:** Customer's postal code.

+---

 ## Conclusion